ElleRae/Manager-READ-ME/README.md

 Just because someone has always worked on something doesn’t mean they’re the best person to continue to work on that same thing.
 Differing viewpoints and experiences help us innovate.

 While DACI and RACI may be seen as something for big organizations, even a small startup can benefit from knowing who needs to make the decisions to avoid a bottleneck.

-Expectations and Feedback
+## Expectations and Feedback

 I’m extremely transparent with my teams.
-I do believe in managers protecting their teams, but don’t believe in hiding or shielding them.
+I believe in managers protecting their teams, but don’t believe in hiding or shielding them.
 We are all working toward the same goals, so I may be more candid than you’re used to.
 I may challenge you, or ask how you think we can work better together.
-I’ll admit when I’m wrong—I can’t learn to get better if I don’t know where I’m failing.
+I’ll admit when I’m wrong, I can’t learn to get better if I don’t know where I’m failing.

 I believe the same for my team.
 Jonathan Raymond’s The Accountability Dial is an exceptional tool.
 It emphasizes addressing issues in real-time by having direct, honest conversations as soon as something is noticed.
 It encourages taking immediate and constructive action to ensure problems are resolved quickly.